YuanRuiGao/CP3407/README.md

 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on github.
 Then any local repo copies will need to be "updated".

-# cp3407-project-v2024 template [Delete or change to your team/project name before submitting]
+# cp3407-House cleaning booking app

-This a project assignment template for CP3407.
+* This a project assignment template for CP3407.
 The following is the list of items, which are required to be completed.

 ## How to submit [You may delete this before submitting]